ivan4th/vpp-tcp-test/README.md

 * `quay.io/travelping/upf:testing-tcp-fixes_v20.09-rc0-228-ge91a08234_debug` - debug image
 * `quay.io/travelping/upf:testing-tcp-fixes_v20.09-rc0-228-ge91a08234_release` - release image

+Despite the name, these images don't really include UPF and are based on current upstream VPP source (see the section about building the images below).

 The image name defaults to the release one.

 This sets up networking, starts nginx webserver, and then starts VPP